sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/patterns.md

 return <div>Username: {userOrError.username}</div>
 ```

-It is now impossible to ever have a loader and an error shown at the same time, enforced at compile time.
+We are now relying on the type system to enforce at compile time that it is impossible to have a loader and an error shown at the same time.

 **Caveat**: If you are using the `Error` type, make sure that the exception you are saving is actually an Error with our `asError()` utility.
 Exceptions in TypeScript are of type `any`, i.e. if a function deep down exhibits the bad practice of throwing e.g. a string, it could mess up the type checking logic.